Hlinka Gretzky Cup: Showcasing the Future of Hockey

 - Event Name: Hlinka Gretzky Cup

-- Participating Nations: Typically includes top hockey countries such as Canada, Czech Republic, Slovakia, Sweden, Finland, United States, Switzerland, and others by invitation
+- Participating Nations: Typically includes top hockey countries such as Canada, Czechia, Slovakia, Sweden, Finland, United States, Switzerland and others by invitation

 - Event Date: August 11-16, 2025

-- Format: Round-robin followed by semifinals and medal-round games
+- Format: Preliminary round followed by semifinals and medal-round games

-- Host Locations: Alternates annually between Canada (Edmonton & Red Deer, Alberta) and Europe (Břeclav, Czech Republic & Piešťany, Slovakia)
+- Host Locations: Alternates annually between Canada and Europe

 Team Composition

-- Teams are composed of 22 players: 20 skaters (forwards and defencemen) and 2 goaltenders.
+- Teams are composed of 22 players: 20 skaters (forwards and defencemen) and two goaltenders.

 - Players are selected and managed by their respective national hockey federations, with Canada’s team operated by Hockey Canada.